joaocarmo/react-smart-data-table/README.md

 Just feed it an array of equal JSON objects and it will create a template free table that can be customized easily with any framework (or custom CSS).

+If you want more control over the data rendering process or don't need the _smarts_, check out [react-very-simple-data-table][2]

+## Features

 It currently supports:
   1. Humanized column names based on object keys
   2. Sortable columns